 Children’s interests and backgrounds are reflected in the environment and planning, which allows children to extend their learning, share ideas with their peers and use their imagination.
 As well having their own secure self-enclosed spacious area, the nursery children benefit from access to the wider school’s facilities.
 As part of our school community, our nursery staff have access to high quality professional development opportunities which means our provision is always improving.

 The Nursery Sessions

 Nursery doors open in the morning at 8.45 and in the afternoon at 12.30.
-Parents / carers are welcome to stay for the first 10 minutes to take part in ‘Sharing Time’; an opportunity to engage in an activity with your child or to have a chat with your child’s key worker.
+Each half term parents / carers will be invited to stay for the first 15 minutes to take part in ‘Sharing Time’; an opportunity to engage in an activity with your child or to have a chat with your child’s key worker.
 At 8.55am and 12.45pm, children go to their groups for a short group activity after which they can choose from a range of activities either in the classroom or the nursery outside area.
 At the end of the session, children participate in music, dance or singing as a whole group.
 Throughout the week children will be invited, either individually or in a small group, to join-in with short focused activities to develop a particular skill.
 The morning session will end at 11.45am and the afternoon session at 3.30pm.

 Learning and development